 African-American

-She attended Auburn University at Montgomery, where she earned a degree in English with minors in journalism and theater, nurturing her passion for the arts from an early age.
+Spencer attended Auburn University at Montgomery, where she earned an English degree with minors in journalism and theater.
+This academic foundation fueled her early and enduring passion for the arts.

-Spencer's film debut came in 1996 with "A Time To Kill."
-She went on to appear in popular films such as "Miss Congeniality 2," "Never Been Kissed," "Big Momma’s House," "Spider-Man," and "Coach Carter," among others.
+Her film debut was in 1996 with "A Time To Kill."
+Since then, Spencer has appeared in popular films like "Miss Congeniality 2," "Never Been Kissed," "Big Momma’s House," "Spider-Man," and "Coach Carter," showcasing her remarkable versatility.

-She featured in successful films like "Fruitvale Station," "Get On Up," the "Divergent" series, "Red Band Society," and "Black or White."
-In 2016, she starred in "Hidden Figures," followed by Guillermo Del Toro’s "The Shape of Water" the next year.
+Spencer’s filmography expanded with standout roles in "Fruitvale Station," "Get On Up," the "Divergent" series, "Red Band Society," and "Black or White."
+She further solidified her reputation with starring roles in "Hidden Figures" and Guillermo Del Toro’s "The Shape of Water."

-Spencer is the only Black actress to earn back-to-back Oscar nominations in two consecutive years.
-She has been nominated for three Academy Awards, winning once, and boasts accolades such as a BAFTA, a Golden Globe, three Screen Actors Guild Awards, National Board of Review Awards, Satellite Awards, and Critics’ Choice Movie Awards.
+Octavia Spencer holds the distinction of being the only Black actress to earn back-to-back Oscar nominations in two consecutive years.
+She is a three-time Academy Award nominee and Oscar winner, and she has collected a BAFTA, a Golden Globe, three Screen Actors Guild Awards, a National Board of Review Award, Satellite Awards, and Critics’ Choice Awards.

 Height: